-dures.

-ties.

-district office personnel.

-1. The administrator will confer with the appropriate

-2. The student will be removed immediately from

-school and the parent/guardian will be notified.

-3. The administrator will confer with parents and

-4. The administrator will follow due process proce-

-5. The principal will contact law enforcement authori-

-personnel and document for the record pertinent

-1. Possession with intent to distribute or distribution of alcohol, drugs, an unauthorized controlled substance or a copy-cat substance as defined by law or by board policy

-2. Possessing, brandishing, pointing, or discharging a firearm, pellet gun or any other projectile-type weapon

-(Law enforcement will be contacted) 3.
-Setting a fire or attempting to set a fire

-(Law enforcement will be contacted) 4.
-Assault and battery of a school employee

-(Law enforcement will be contacted) 5.
+- 1. Possession with intent to distribute or distribution of alcohol, drugs, an unauthorized controlled substance or a copy-cat substance as defined by law or by board policy (Law enforcement will be contacted) - 2.
+Possessing, brandishing, pointing, or discharging a firearm, pellet gun or any other projectile-type weapon - (Law enforcement will be contacted) - 3.
+Setting a fire or attempting to set a fire (Law enforcement will be contacted) - 4.
+Assault and battery of a school employee (Law enforcement will be contacted) - 5.
 Sexual assault

-6. Possession of any knife, brass knuckles or other object that violates state law

-- 7. Flagrant refusal to follow an administrative directive, such as to leave campus, submit to a search or comply with an oral command and battery - 8.
-Aiding, abetting or concealing any of the above misbehaviors results in punishment as a principal participant
+- 6. Possession of any knife, brass knuckles or other object that violates state law (Law enforcement will be contacted) - 7.
+Flagrant refusal to follow an administrative directive, such as to leave campus, submit to a search or comply with an oral command and battery - 8.
+Aiding, abetting or concealing any of the above misbehaviors results in punishment as a principal participant maintain appropriate discipline at school will be subject to the disciplinary action authorized by the above code.